The 8 habits of high performing smart workers

 Many studies have shown that people working remotely are often more productive.
 Key to that is not having to deal with the distractions and the interruptions one has in the office.

 With new communications technology, in principle one can be just as accessible away from the offices as in the office.
 The difference is, you can manage the interruptions better.
 So letting people know your level of ‘interruptability’ for quick calls, etc, is good practice.
 Go easy on setting a ‘do not disturb’ status.

 Ensuring all work progress is communicated to colleagues and kept in shared areas (online and offline)

 Your manager and your colleagues need to be able to interact with the work you do.
 So it is important to keep them up to date, and also to share all work-in-progress in shared areas.
 This will help others to deal with issues that may arise while you are not there, let managers know if there is any support needed, and make the handover of work easy in job-share and work-delegation situations.

 Taking an active part in remote meetings and collaborative activities

-Remote and hybrid remote/real world meetings are part of the new normal for Smart Working.
-It’s important for people who work remotely to take active part in these meetings.
+Remote and hybrid remote/real-world meetings are part of the new normal for Smart Working.
+It’s important for people who work remotely to take an active part in these meetings.
 Otherwise, it can become a situation of ‘out of sight, out of mind’.

-It is perfectly possible to lead meetings, or parts of meetings, from remote locations using collaborative technologies such as Skype for Business and Teams, and high performing Smart Workers are comfortable in doing this.
+It is perfectly possible to lead meetings, or parts of meetings, from remote locations using collaborative technologies such as Microsoft Teams, and high-performing Smart Workers are comfortable in doing this.